Day 47: The Ticker Tape Day

 I’ve experienced the arctic chill of a cold look.
-The pyroclastic shiver of cold, hard cash sliding between the seams of my jeans pockets.
+The pyroclastic shiver of cold, hard cash sliding between the seams of my jean pockets.
 I’ve heard tell of folks with cold, dead hearts, frozen to all including the docile faces of puppies.
 But lemme tell you this.
-There ain’t nothin’ colder in this world than chamois cream applied to the nethers at 30 something degrees Fahrenheit.
+There ain’t nothin’ colder in this world than chamois cream applied to the nethers at thirty-something degrees Fahrenheit.

 Now that.
 That is too much information.

-The little girly squeal in that moment.
+The little girly squeal at that moment.
 The face all clenched and wincey.
-But this is the mountains girl, and in the mountains you’ve to be all “Form of.
-Lioness!”
-Not all squeal and frosty flinch in the ice box of your woodland cabin.
+But this is the mountains, girl, and in the mountains, you’ve to be all “Form of… Lioness!”
+Not all squeal and frosty flinch in the icebox of your woodland cabin.